Julieta Paredes

 Julieta Paredes Carvajal (born c.
 1967) is an Aymara Bolivian poet, singer-songwriter, writer, graffiti artist, anarchist and decolonial feminist activist.
-In 2003 she began Mujeres creando comunidad (women creating community) out of the activism of community feminism.
+In 2003, she began Mujeres creando comunidad out of the activism of community feminism.

 Career

 Julieta Paredes was born in the city of La Paz.
 In 1992, she and her then-partner María Galindo founded the Mujeres Creando movement.
 Her relationship with Galindo ended in 1998, and in 2002 there was a division of the organization.
 In 2003, she initiated the so-called Mujeres creando comunidad, because, as she explained in 2008, "Autonomous and Anarchist feminism was no longer enough."

 With great patience since April 2002, we were building relationships with women from the neighborhoods and also from El Alto.
 The year 2003 when the insurrection occurred, we found these women in the streets fighting against neoliberalism and for the recovery of natural resources for our people.
 There the compatriots realized that our feminism was not a show for TV, nor for export, that in reality we were feminists for our people, from our town.
 From that time, we continued meeting at the "Carcajada" café and the Feminist Assembly was born, which is a coordination of various loose collectives and feminists.